Yes A checkmark with a circle around it close

 Our market analysts keep you updated on the latest market trends including stock market data, news, market activity, and economic reports in the daily stock market commentary.

-Stock futures are lower Friday morning as investors await today’s economic releases, including the Personal Consumption Expenditures (PCE) Deflator and finalized consumer sentiment data from the University of Michigan.
-As of 7:20 AM ET, the Dow and the S&P 500 Index are both decreasing 0.1%.
-The Nasdaq 100 is falling 0.2% relative to fair value on the GLOBEX.
+Stock futures are mixed Wednesday morning ahead of today’s economic releases, including the advance reading of first-quarter gross domestic product (GDP) and March’s personal income, personal spending, and Personal Consumption Expenditures (PCE) deflator data.
+As of 7:25 AM ET, the Dow is rising 0.1%, while the S&P 500 is down 0.3%.
+The Nasdaq 100 is falling 0.5% relative to fair value on the GLOBEX.

-In FOREX trading, the dollar is slightly higher ahead of today’s U.S. PCE deflator data.
+In FOREX trading, the dollar is higher ahead of today’s advance reading of U.S. first-quarter GDP and March inflation data.

 Wells Fargo Advisors is registered with the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.